 Don’t miss the market every Wednesday starting May 23rd!

-Several options available and special rates for artisans!
+Take advantage of early-bird pricing before April 25th, and save 20%!
+Several options available and special rates for artisans.

 The Winter Markets are back, and we’re adding a bonus market for good measure!
 Four markets to satisfy your appetite for locally-made, farm and artisanal goods: Saint-Chrysostome February 11th for Valentines Day ; Huntingdon March 11th for Sugaring Off ; Ormstown April 8th for Spring Fling at the Rec Centre ; and all new this year, a 2nd Ormstown market May 6th for Mother’s Day at the Centre d’hébergement behind the Barry Memorial hospital.